TomCrypto/Ordo/README.md

 How To Build
 ------------

 We support recent versions of MSVC, GCC, ICC (Linux only), MinGW, and Clang.
 Other compilers are not officially supported.
 The build system used is CMake, which has a few configuration options to tweak the library according to your needs.
 A `build` folder is provided for you to point CMake to.
-Python 2.x (probably 2.7+) is also required.
+Python (2.7 or 3.3 or similar) is also required.

 - `LTO`: use link-time optimization, this should be enabled for optimal performance.
 - `ARCH`: the architecture to use, pick the one most appropriate for your hardware.